-CLASIC offices are in the Buchanan (LBB) building, with the main entrance to the CLASIC/CLEAR suite of rooms through 124, where the copy machine and kitchen area are also located.
+CLASIC offices are in the Buchanan (LBB) building, with the main entrance to the CLASIC/CLEAR suite of rooms through 124, where the kitchen area is located.
 All CLASIC students can have access to this suite and use the library, room 122a, for meetings or as a study room.
-This room may be reserved in advance for some functions, so please check the reservation board.
-Key requests for 124 should be directed to Ethan McGinnis Ethan.McGinnis@colorado.edu in the Linguistics Department.
+This room may be reserved in advance for meetings of up to 12 people using the online system https://ems.colorado.edu.
+Key requests for 124 should be made using this link.
 You must have an active Buff One Card and you can normally pick up your key the next day at Access Services in Folsom Stadium.